guilhem-martin/go-guerrilla-wiki/Fuzz-testing.md

 You are very welcome to create further corpus files, the ones we use are the example smtp files of the go-fuzz package.

-## Creating corpus files
+## Generating your own corpus files

 See fuzz_test.go - run the TestGenerateCorpus test by itself to generate the corpus files, or add additional files there.
-The reason why a program is used to generate is because sometimes we can't use the text editor to insert non-printable characters that we want.
+The reason why a program is used to generate the corpus was because we couldn't use the text editor to insert non-printable characters that we want.
 For example, SMTP likes to have CR + LF at the end.
 To run TestGenerateCorpus by itself:

 `go test -v github.com/flashmob/go-guerrilla -run ^TestGenerateCorpus$`

+The go-fuzz program will also generate its own corpus files during execution and leave them there so that it can resume the tests from where it left.

 ## Putting it together